-In extreme cases, if you fail to carry coverage, you could face additional penalties, including jail time.
+In extreme cases, business owners who fail to carry coverage could face additional penalties, including jail time.

 Oregon workers’ compensation death benefits are available to survivors of an employee who dies as a result of a work-related injury or illness.
 To claim benefits, the survivor must have been wholly or partially dependent on the deceased worker for financial support.